madebydawid/azure-monitoring-projects/README.md

 ## Projects

 1. **[Monitoring CPU Usage on a Virtual Machine](./Project%201:%20CPU-monitoring/README.md)**
-   - Set up monitoring and alerts for CPU usage on an Azure VM.
+   - Set up monitoring and alerts for CPU usage on an Azure VM, with notifications sent via email.

 2. **[RAM Monitoring on a Virtual Machine](./Project%202:%20RAM-monitoring/README.md)**
-   - Automate disk performance monitoring and configure autoscaling based on metrics.
+   - AAutomated RAM performance monitoring and created alerts for RAM thresholds with email notifications.

 3. **[Real-Time Dashboard for Multiple Azure Resources](./Project%203:%20Real-Time%20Dashboard%20for%20Multiple%20Azure%20Resources/README.md)**
-   - Create Dashboard to visually monitor various resources.
+   - Created a real-time dashboard to monitor CPU, RAM, and network traffic for multiple VMs.
+   - Set up email alerts and automated responses using Azure Automation, including RBAC and security rule configuration.

-More projects to be added as I continue developing my skills.
+_**More projects to be added as I continue developing my skills, with a focus on integrating deeper monitoring and automation features.**_